 The log home is the oldest swamp settler’s home to remain in and around the swamp, constructed by the hands of a renowned farmer, hunter and explorer.
 Obediah lived on the northwestern rim of the Okefenokee, and was a larger-than-life character at 6½ feet tall.
 He served as guide for surveying parties exploring and mapping the swamp in 1857, 1875 and 1890.
 By the 1890’s his reputation and knowledge had made him a living legend.
 A centerpiece of this historical park now known as Obediah’s Okefenok, the cabin is located 7½ miles south from downtown Waycross, Georgia, on Swamp Road.

 Explore many different avenues while touring the park.
 Over 20 structures are included in the outline of the homestead.
-Two museums and more than 55 animal species are on exhibit here.
+Two museums and a load of animal species are on exhibit here.